pholser/junit-quickcheck/README.md

     Seed for parameter com.your.TheoryClass.theoryMethod:parameterName is 8007238959251963394

-Add an SLF4J binding JAR file to your test class path and configuration for your logger of choice to see the seed log messages.
+Add an SLF4J binding JAR file to your test class path and logging configuration for your chosen bound library to see the seed log messages.

 ### How it works